qzhang503/proteoQ/README.md

 **Figure 2A.** MDS of peptide log2FC at `scale_log2r = TRUE`
 </p>

-It is clear that the WHIM2 and WHIM16 samples are well separated by Euclidean distance (**Figure 2A**).
+It is clear that the WHIM2 and WHIM16 samples are well separated by the Euclidean distance of log2FC (**Figure 2A**).
 We next take the `JHU` data subset as an example to explore batch effects in the proteomic sample handling:

 ``` r
 # `JHU` subset